 Regulation (EU) 2016/425

-Protective clothing and gloves belong to the group of personal protective equipment (PPE) that have to be placed on the European market according to the regulations laid down in the Regulation (EU) 2016/425.
+Protective clothing, protective gloves and respiratory masks all belong to the group of personal protective equipment (PPE) that have to be placed on the European market according to the regulations laid down in the Regulation (EU) 2016/425.

 Regulation (EU) 2016/425 determines the fundamental safety requirements with which products have to comply and the procedures that have to be completed before placing a PPE on the internal market.